webmastersmith/WGU_Cloud_Computing/D334_Cryptography/Cryptography.md

 - **DHE_EXPORT Downgrade Attack**:
   - A weakness discovered in Diffie Hellman is that it is fairly easy to precompute values for two popular Diffie-Hellman parameters (and which use the DHE_EXPORT cipher set).
   - The DHE_EXPORT Downgrade attack involves forcing the key negotiation process to default to 512-bit prime numbers.
 For this the client only offers DHE_EXPORT for the key negotiation, and the server, if it is setup for this, will accept it.
 The precomputation of 512-bit keys with g values of 2 and 5 (which are common) are within a reasonable time limits.;
-- **Methods to combat DHE_EXPORT Downgrade attacks**: on Diffie Hellman include:
+- **Methods to combat DHE_EXPORT Downgrade attacks**:
+  - on Diffie Hellman include
     1. Disabling Export Cipher Suites negotiation.
     2. Using (Ephemeral) Elliptic-Curve Diffie-Hellman (ECDHE).
     3. Use a strong group.
 Diffie Hellman has three groups (bases): Group 1, Group 3 or Group 5, which vary in the size of the prime number used.;
 - **Diffie-Hellman man in the middle attack**: methods have been used extensively to create a shared secret key but suffers from man-in-the-middle attacks, where an attacker sits in-between and passes the values back and forward and negotiates two keys: one between a sender and the attacker, and the other between the receiver and the attacker.
 An improved method is to use public key encryption.;
 - **Diffie-Hellman strength relates to what**: the size of the prime number bases which are used in the key exchange. bigger, better(longer to crack).;